-You know it’s going to be a challenge, therefore, there does need to be some light at the end of the tunnel!
+You know it's going to be a challenge to work and study at the same time.
+Therefore, there does need to be some light at the end of the tunnel!
 It can be a good idea to plan strategic breaks throughout the length of your course.
 Whether this just means taking a few days off or planning to jet off somewhere sunny at the end of the course.
 This way you will hopefully feel more motivated to keep going.

-You don’t want to try to cram all of your studies into your weekend.
-If you do so, you risk getting burnt out and resenting your studies.
-You also don’t want to be trying to revise for an exam at the same time as undergoing a busy period at work.
-Therefore, it is important to try and do little and often, where possible, as this way you can focus on getting the results you want.
+You don't want to try to cram all of your studies into your weekend.
+If you do so, you risk getting burnt out and resenting your studies or your work.
+You also don't want to be trying to revise for an exam at the same time as undergoing a busy period at work.
+Therefore, it is important to try and do little things regularly, wherever possible, as this way you can focus on getting the results you want.

 It may take a while for you to get used to the demands of distance learning.
 As you become more familiar with studying, you will learn how best to prioritise your workload.
 It is inevitable that there will be times when you need to focus on one particular aspect of your studies, especially if you are also busy with work.
 Therefore, it is a good idea to have a chat with your tutor about the best way to prioritise at key points in your studies.